How To Train New Employees: The Onboarding Guide for 2023

 Outdated documents: Update training documents regularly to avoid confusion and mistakes.

-Information overload: Break down your program into smaller sections and avoid back-to-back training—with some fun meetings sprinkled in now and then.
+Information overload: Break down your program into smaller sections (microlearning is all the rage for a reason!) and avoid back-to-back training—with some fun meetings sprinkled in now and then.

 One-way conversations: Designate someone to be available to answer questions, and ask new hires for regular feedback.